jallen2034/passwordKeeperSpringBoot/README.md

 - Full user registration and login.
 - Encryption of all users master passwords using Bcrypt and a salt being the users email address (like LastPass).
+- Added a limit on how many times a user can attempt ot login with an incorrect password.
+Lock out their account on too many attempts for 20 minutes.
+Preventing brute force attacks.
 - Email verification of user accounts upon creation.
 - 20 minute timeout on the password request email when sent before it is invalid.
 - Users can create, edit and delete passwords from their password vault.